craigtscott/mockina/README.md

 **Day 1**:

-- setup file structure.
+- Setup file structure.
-- build inputs and test functionality with console logs.
+- Build inputs and test functionality with console logs.
-- play with canvas to figure out its use.
+- Play with canvas to figure out its use.

 **Day 2**

-- work out movements and other actions and how they interact with the environment.
+- Work out movements and other actions and how they interact with the environment.
-- add images to the different pieces.
+- Add images to the different pieces.

 **Day 3**

-- build out puzzles and test functionality.
+- Build out puzzles and test functionality.

 **Day 4**

+- Styling
-- styling and resolve any issues that have cone to the surface.
+- Resolve any issues that have cone to the surface.

 ### Bonus features

 - [ ] More maps
-- [ ] a subroutine
+- [ ] A subroutine
-- [ ] extra visual embellishment
+- [ ] Extra visual embellishment